 Since SQLite always interprets any filename that does not begin with "file:" as an ordinary filename regardless of the URI setting, and because it is very unusual to have an actual file begin with "file:", it is safe for most applications to enable URI processing even if URI filenames are not currently being used.

 According to RFC 3986, a URI consists of a scheme, an authority, a path, a query string, and a fragment.
 The scheme is always required.
 One of either the authority or the path is also always required.
 The query string and fragment are optional.

 SQLite uses the "file:" URI syntax to identify database files.
-SQLite strives to interpret file: URIs in exactly the same way as popular web-browsers such as Firefox, Chrome, Safari, Internet Explorer, and Opera, and command-line programs such as Windows "start" and the Mac OS-X "open" command.
+SQLite strives to interpret file: URIs in exactly the same way as popular web-browsers such as Firefox, Chrome, Safari, Internet Explorer, and Opera, and command-line programs such as Windows "cmd start" or "powershell start", or the macOS "open" or Linux "xdg-open" commands.
 A succinct summary of the URI parsing rules follows:

 Zero or more escape sequences of the form "%HH" (where H represents any hexadecimal digit) can occur in the path, query string, or fragment.

 A filename that is not a well-formed URI is interpreted as an ordinary filename.